pejmanN/KeyVaultTerraform/README.md

    ```

    This shows what resources will be created, modified, or destroyed.
 It's a preview of changes that will be applied to your infrastructure.
+   terraform plan can Shows the changes Terraform would apply to reach the desired state (based on your .tf code) from the current real-world state (from terraform.tfstate)
+ ,for this purposeterraform plan only works with an existing state — if one exists, since `.tfstate` fille will be created on the
+  `terraform apply` step, so in the first iteration there is no .tfstate file in `terrafom plan`  step, so terrafom consider
+  all resources in the `.tf` files as new resources, and in the plan show it would creae all resources.

 4. **Apply the Terraform Configuration**